Inman first published an earlier version of this story in January 2021. This post was updated on Friday, January 7, 2022.

 “I think that insurance is outrageous,” she said.
 “For people who are self employed it’s just tough, period.
 It’s a nightmare.”

 This appears to be a relatively widespread sentiment in the real estate industry.
-Last month, for example, a member of the popular real estate-focused Lab Coat Agents Facebook group asked industry professionals what they pay.
+In late 2020, for example, a member of the popular real estate-focused Lab Coat Agents Facebook group asked industry professionals what they pay.
 The post ultimately generated hundreds of responses.
-Of those responses, a significant number were agents sharing that they spend many hundreds or even several thousand dollars per month on health care.
-Many other responses included agents marveling at and complaining about the high costs.
+Of those responses, a significant number included agents sharing that they spend many hundreds or even thousand of dollars per month on health care.
+Other responses included agents marveling at and complaining about the high costs.

 “This thread is unbelievably depressing,” one commenter said.